 6. Be thoughtful at family gatherings.
 Make sure there are always food and beverage options that are appropriate for someone with diabetes.
 Make sure the serving sizes are appropriate too.
 Buffet style eating can be a successful option, allowing an individual with diabetes to serve themselves the recommended types of foods in the right portions.

 7. Learn about blood glucose lows.
 Learn to recognize the symptoms of hypoglycemia and know what to do if they occur.
 Make sure your family member or friend always has a fast-acting carb on hand to treat low blood glucose levels.

 8. Go to the pharmacist together.
 Arrange a consultation.
 Learn about the medications that are being taken, and get help with organizing the medication schedule.
 Make sure you both understand what should be done if a medication is missed.
 This is also a good opportunity to ask about taking medications during illness.
-On this topic, you may also like to read Managing diabetes when someone is ill by our expert blogger, Freda Leung.

 10. Give love and encouragement.
 Acknowledge your loved one’s efforts and make it clear that you understand it isn’t always easy.
 Be there with support and caring through the good times and the bad.
 Avoid being critical when targets aren’t met.
 Diabetes management is an imperfect science and even with the best intentions, there are still likely to be slip-ups.
 Be supportive and offer encouragement.